canaknesil/limon/README.md

 Zambak is a high-level, dynamically typed, interpreted programming language that supports imperative, functional programming paradigms.
 It includes a Garbage Collector.
 It is designed to be simple and powerfull at the same time.

+## Compilation & Usage

+    make

+An executable named "zambak" will created in the directory "bin".
+Run it with the Zambak source file.

 ## Expressions

 A Zambak program consists of zero or more *expression*s seperated by whitespaces.
 Every *expression* produces a value: an *integer value*, *floating point value*, *boolean value*, *character value*, *string value*, *procedure value*, *array value*, or a *null value*.
 The same set of values can be bound to variables.
 A variable has a binding at any time; in other words, it cannot be unbound.
 And it can have bindings of different types at different times.